sunilabrahamindia/sunilabraham/projects/index.md

 ## Future Projects

 Further work will include structured research notes, essays, and long-form documentation on science, art, and digital culture.

-These projects will be developed gradually and published here, maintaining the project’s commitment to openness, clarity, and careful documentation.
+These projects will be developed gradually and published here, maintaining the project's commitment to openness, clarity, and careful documentation.

 <style>
 /* Mobile-first layout */